freedomofpress/securedrop-docs/docs/admin/workstation_reference/troubleshooting_updates.rst

          displaying a failed update error message.
 The title reads "Security updates failed", and the message instructs the user to contact the administrator to correct the error.
-The SecureDrop Application cannot be started until the error is corrected.
+SecureDrop Inbox cannot be started until the error is corrected.

    The error displayed when the preflight updater